The ultimate goal Data-Driven Fasting is to guide you to understand your true hunger signals and get to know Lizzy.

 You should approach this as a curious student, eager to learn how your body responds to food.
 Data-Driven Fasting will help you realise the impact of those ‘bad days’.
 Before long, the ‘bad days’ will become less frequent.
 You will learn that overeating and poor food choices will have a downside in the future, so you will learn to moderate your meals today.

-If you feel ravenous, grumpy, light-headed, cold, you can’t think straight, you have a report due or an important meeting to attend, don’t be afraid to eat.
+If you feel ravenous, grumpy, light-headed, cold, can’t think straight, have a report due or an important meeting to attend, don’t be afraid to eat.
 You can always catch up later.
 Your blood glucose will guide you, so you don’t need to stress.

 6.5 Three Steps Forward, One Step Back

+It’s normal and healthy to want to eat more sometimes, particularly if you have been restricting yourself.
 If you find yourself particularly hungry, there is no need to be ashamed of eating to satiety.
 In time, you will iron out the bumps in your routine and ensure a long-term trend towards your goals as you follow the guidance of your premeal trigger.

 6.6 Follow the Trend, Ignore the Noise

-While there may be many day-to-day variabilities, you should see a long-term trend as you wait for your blood glucose to drop below trigger.
+While there may be many day-to-day fluctuations, you should see a long-term trend as you wait for your blood glucose to drop below trigger.
 As blood glucose decreases, weight and body fat will follow.
 Once you drain your glucose stores, your body will get on with using your excess stored body fat.

 Try to follow the recommendations given by the DDF app without overthinking the process.
-Accept that there will be some days when the data doesn’t go your way.
+Accept that there will be days when the data doesn’t go your way.
+You are free to use your brain to decide whether you need to eat even if your blood glucose is above your trigger.

 6.7 Fasting Can Be Stressful

-For millennia, the four seasons (e.g., autumn, winter, spring and summer) forced our bodies to go through periods where different amounts and types of food were available, thus forcing us through natural bulking and cutting phases.
+For millennia, the seasons (e.g., autumn, winter, spring and summer) forced our bodies to go through periods where different amounts and types of food were available, thus forcing us through natural bulking and cutting phases.
 Any good workout routine involves periods of progressive overload interspersed with rest and recovery.

 6.8 What If I ‘Fall Off the DDF Wagon’?
 How Do I Get Back On?